Sanjay-George/document.io-chrome-extension/README.md

 ### Steps to Install

 1. **Download or Clone the Extension**:
-   - Clone the repository or download the extension folder located at `chrome-extension/` within the project.
+   - Clone the repository or download this repo.

 2. **Open Chrome Extensions Page**:
    - In Chrome, navigate to `chrome://extensions/` or go to the menu: `More Tools` → `Extensions`.